Aunyx101/Basic-Search-Engine-For-Smartphones-Online-Mobile-Shopping/README.md

 comparison, will finally display a passage in English comparing the two chosen products together.

-*Read 'PF Project Report.pdf' Inside 'Simple .C Implementation' Folder For More Details.
+*Read 'PF Project Report.pdf' Inside 'Simple .Cpp Implementation' Folder For More Details.

 *You Can Find OOP Implementation Of The Same Project Inside 'OOP Implementation' Folder.